Shabrinani/temperature-forecasting/README.md

 ## Dataset

-The dataset was obtained from **BMKG Stasiun Meteorologi Kemayoran** and is included in this repository as `weather_data.csv`.
+The dataset was obtained from **BMKG Stasiun Meteorologi Kemayoran** and is included in this repository as `temperature_data.csv`.

 ### Features